-- strenuous physical activities, such as lifting a heavy weight
+- engaging in physical activity, such as exercising or lifting a heavy weight

-Carotid sinus syndrome: The carotid artery is the main artery that supplies blood to the brain.
-When there is pressure on the pressure sensors, or carotid sinus, in the carotid artery, it can cause fainting.
+This is also a type of NMS.
+The carotid artery is the main artery that supplies blood to the brain.
+When there is pressure on the pressure sensors, or carotid sinus, in the carotid artery, it

 Possible heart conditions include: